dsi-clinic/the-clinic/admin/schedule.md

 Everything below depends upon having a list of projects.
 - Create pitchbook using this [template](https://docs.google.com/document/d/1AINocE0DzRl-1ykH7DF3kfhMMo2u0SQC/edit)
   - 9/24: Add a NOTE about not contacting the mentors to both this and the info session presentation.
 - Upload a pdf of the pitchbook to Google Drive.
-Change the permissions of the file to allow anyone to view it
+Change the permissions of the file to allow anyone to view it.
-- In the "Project Descriptions" section of the website, update the link using the link from Google Drive
+- In the "Project Descriptions" section of the website, update the link using the link from Google Drive.
 - Insert the project names into section 3 of the application.
-Tip: create one version of the question and then replicate it
+Tip: create one version of the question and then replicate it.

 ### Week -4
 Before the information session: